AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Core Concepts
-- Virtual Users (VUs)
+# Core Concepts - Virtual Users (VUs)
-- Scenarios and stages
-- Thresholds and checks
-- Metrics (http_req_duration, iterations, etc.)
+- VUs just represent a user hitting your endpoint
+- If you have 10 VUs then you have 10 users running the script at once TODO

 ---

+# Core Concepts - Scenarios and Stages
+TODO

+---

+# Core Concepts - Thresholds and Checks

+TODO

+---

+# Core Concepts - Metrics

+TODO

+CLI output not to necessarily be trusted (you may want to store the logs as artifacts in your CI), but your actual server metrics may be a better source of truth.
+Gives you the other side of the story if anything funky is going on.

+You can also feed them in to AWS CloudWatch, New Relic, Promethesus... etc etc - but may not be necessary if you already have something setup.

+TODO some useful things to be looking for? (p95, request duration.......) but when digging deeper: CPU, RAM, throughput, DB load... etc.

+---

 # Live Walkthrough and Demo
+- Already shown a basic example.
+Live demo of a heavier one? over wifi? dare I?
-- Show a couple of examples.... show the code, show it running
+- Take a look at some of the traffic in Cloudflare.... and the graphs..
-- Test against a simple API in Cloudflare?

 ---